fingerprintjs/fingerprintjs/README.md

 #### View the fingerprint locally

-You can view your browser fingerprint locally by starting a webserver and viewing the `index.html` page.
+You can view your browser fingerprint locally by starting a web server and viewing the `index.html` page.
 Loading `index.html` from the filesystem won't work due to Flash's ExternalInterface security restrictions.

 To start a web server you can try using one of the following: